hzhreal/HTOS/docs/USAGE.md

 ---

-`/quick resign`: Brings up a list with stored saves by the hoster, you can choose which one you want resigned.
+`/quick resign`: Brings up a list with stored saves by the hoster, you can then select which one you want resigned.
-You will be prompted on which numbers to type in chat to choose save.
+You will be prompted on which numbers to type in the chat to choose a save.

+---

+`/quick createsave`: Creates a save only using a supplied folder uploaded as a ZIP file.
+The folder needs to be sufficient to produce a valid savefile.
+That is, it needs to contain the mandatory `sce_sys` files.
+This command will not do any second layer checks on the folder.

 ---